- How long and demanding is the route?

 - Can I swim in the gorge and if so, where?

-Swimming in the Vintgar Gorge is not allowed due to extremely dangerous rapids, waterfalls and sensitive biodiversity.
-The Vintgar Gorge is located in the TNP protected area, swimming can cause damage to the nature.
-For swimming we recommend swimming areas at Lake Bled and Lake Bohinj.
+Swimming in the Vintgar Gorge is not allowed due to extremely dangerous rapids, waterfalls, and sensitive biodiversity.
+The Vintgar Gorge is located in the Triglav National Park protected area, and swimmers can cause damage to the nature.
+For swimming we recommend dedicated swimming areas at Lake Bled and Lake Bohinj.

 - What is the appropriate footwear for visiting the gorge?

-Hiking boots or at least enclosed sports shoes are the most appropriate.
-In the case of rain, the trail is slippery, so put on shoes that won’t slip (hiking or trekking shoes).
+Hiking boots or at the very least sports shoes covering both toes and heels are the most appropriate.
+The trail is slippery when wet, so use shoes with a non-slip sole (hiking or trekking shoes).

 - What are the appropriate clothes for visiting the gorge?

-For a visit to the gorge dress sporty and a little warmer than you would otherwise.
-It is always colder in the gorge than elsewhere.
-You will walk along the Radovna River, which has 5 degrees Celsius constantly.
+For a visit to the gorge dress in sports clothes and bring extra layers for the temperature cooler than the surroundings.
+It is always colder in the gorge than outside.
+You will walk along the Radovna River, the constant temperature of which is 5 degrees Celsius.
 It is recommended that you wear a raincoat.
-The weather in the Alps can be very unpredictable, rain may always surprise you.
-In case of rain, the Vintgar Gorge is still open to visit.
+The weather in the Alps can be very unpredictable, there is always a chance of rain.
+The Vintgar Gorge remains open when it rains.

 - Can I do drone shots?